 As long as your child handles the lenses according to the instructions of Dr. Moshe Roth and Dr. Steffani Tiomno and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Moshe Roth and Dr. Steffani Tiomno will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Moshe Roth and Dr. Steffani Tiomno will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Family Eye Care serves ortho-k patients in Old Bridge, East Brunswick, Woodbridge, Edison, and throughout New Jersey
+If you decide to proceed, Dr. Moshe Roth and Dr. Steffani Tiomno will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.

 - Optometrists Network: Guide to Myopia Management